MichalAW/Chat-Module/README.md

 First own messenger! and one of my favourites !
 I wanted to create app for communicate with other users (like facebook messenger, or whats up), after many attempts I created first chat messenger :)

-## Comentery is in native polish language, for educative resons.

 ## How it works
 1. Download repository

-1. Run sript 'start'.
+2. Run sript 'start'.

-2. Open localhost 8080
+3. Open localhost 8080

-3. Write your nickname
+4. Write your nickname

-4. CHAT APP detects available people, you are able to send a message and read it from the other person
+5. CHAT APP detects available people, you are able to send a message and read it from the other person

-5. Other person must do same 1-3 numbers.
+6. Other person must do same 1-3 numbers.

 ## Description app
 As a chat user